-It is a natural sugar made from sap, which is the sugary circulating fluid of the coconut plant.
-It is often confused with Palm Sugar, which is similar but made from a different type of palm tree.
+It’s a natural sugar made from coconut palm sap, the sugary circulating fluid of the coconut plant.
+It is often confused with palm sugar, which is similar but made from a different type of palm tree.

-Coconut sugar is made in a natural 2-step process:
+Coconut sugar is made in a natural two-step process:

 - The sap is placed under heat until most of the water has evaporated.